Wologman/Python_Notes/Tricky Python Structures.md

 ### Special decorators within class definitions

+I don't quite get these ideas yet.

+`@classmethod()`  Is a built in function decorator, which returns a class method for a given function.

+`@property` Is a method that returns the internal attribute storing the data.

 ### Some useful decorator examples
 #### Timer decorators
-To measure the  runtime of a function
+An example of a handy decorator measuring the  runtime of a function

 ```Python
 import time